Health workers hard hit as Spain's coronavirus cases rise

-MADRID (Reuters) - There are nearly 4,000 health workers infected with the coronavirus in Spain, more than one in ten of total confirmed cases, officials said on Monday as the virus toll rose in Europe’s second-worst affected country.
+MADRID (Reuters) - Spain has nearly 4,000 health workers infected with the coronavirus, more than one in ten of total confirmed cases, officials said on Monday as the toll rose in Europe’s second-worst affected country after Italy.

-Like in other countries hit hard by the virus, nurses, doctors and other health workers have said they are not getting enough protective kits.
-Authorities and companies are scrambling to manufacture, buy and distribute more of them.
+Like in other countries hit hard by the virus, nurses, doctors and other health workers say they are not getting enough protective kits.
+Authorities and companies are scrambling to manufacture, buy and distribute more.

+As regional authorities try to contain the virus and protect vulnerable groups, soldiers deployed to Barcelona to help build a temporary homeless shelter at the city’s Fira event center.

+The shelter, to be managed by the Red Cross, will allow up to 1,000 homeless people to isolate themselves in hygienic conditions with access to food and water, Barcelona’s Mayor Ada Colau said.

 “We have some data we do not like, because we should try to control it, such as having 3,910 health workers affected,” health emergency chief Fernando Simon told a news conference.